Croesor Tramway

 The Croesor Tramway was a Welsh, narrow gauge railway line built to carry slate from the Croesor slate mines to Porthmadog.
 It was built in 1864 without an act of Parliament and was operated using horse power.

-The tramway was absorbed into the Croesor and Port Madoc Railway in 1865 and later became the Portmadoc, Croesor and Beddgelert Tram Railway in 1879.
+The tramway was absorbed into the Croesor and Portmadoc Railway in 1865 and later became the Portmadoc, Croesor and Beddgelert Tram Railway in 1879.
 Part of its route, from Croesor Junction to Porthmadog, was taken over by the Welsh Highland Railway in 1922, and upgraded to allow the operation of steam locomotives.
 The remainder of the line continued as a horse-drawn tramway, and operated as such until the mid-1940s.

 History

 Slate quarrying in the remote Cwm Croesor (Croesor valley) dates back to at least 1846 when the Croesor Quarry opened.
 Quarrying expanded in the early 1860s and transportation to the shipping wharfs at Porthmadog became a limiting factor.
 In 1862 discussion began to construct a tramway to connect the valley with the sea.
 An initial company, the Croesor Valley Railroad was proposed under the ownership of Hugh Beaver Roberts and two other quarry proprietors.

 In the meantime, slate from the Croesor Quarry was being hauled by pack mule over to the adjacent Cwm Orthin and down to the Ffestiniog Railway at Tanygrisiau, a long and dangerous journey.

 In 1863 Beaver Roberts commenced construction of the tramway, by now known as the Croesor Tramway.
-It opened to goods and mineral traffic on or before 1 August.
-1864.
+It opened to goods and mineral traffic on or before 1 August 1864.
 The Rhosydd Quarry at the head of the valley was connected that year.
+It was absorbed by the Croesor and Portmadoc Railway Company by the Croesor and Portmadoc Railway Act 1865 (28 & 29 Vict. c. ccxcv).

 The Rhosydd quarry failed in 1873, but a new company was formed to reopen it as the New Rhosydd quarry in 1874.

-In 1879 the railway company was renamed the Portmadoc, Croesor and Beddgelert Tram Railway Company and authorised to build a branch to Beddgelert, although this was never constructed.
+The Portmadoc, Croesor and Beddgelert Tram Railway Act 1879 (42 & 43 Vict. c. clxxi) changed the name of the railway company to the Portmadoc, Croesor and Beddgelert Tram Railway Company, and authorised to build a branch to Beddgelert, although this was never constructed.
 The company went into receivership in 1882 and was sold in 1902 to the Portmadoc, Beddgelert and South Snowdon Railway, one of the precursors of the Welsh Highland Railway.

 The tramway continued to carry slate from the quarries along Cwm Croesor until 1944, when the last wagons were sent down the Rhosydd incline and on towards Porthmadog.
 The track from Croesor Junction to Croesor Village was lifted between 1948 and 1949.
 The remaining track, between Croesor and Blaen y Cwm continued in unofficial use by local farmers until the late 1950s.